Indithem/col226-assignment6/README.md

-# SECD Machine
+# SECD Machine and Krivine Machine
 This is an implementation of SECD machine for a simple toy language in OCaml.
+See branch SECD for the SECD machine and branch Krivine for the Krivine machine.

 ## Key Points
 - The SECD machine implements Call-by Value semantics. (**not** lazy evaluation)
+- The Krivine machine implements Call-by Name semantics. (kind of lazy evaluation)
 - All results/answers are actually closures.
     * This means that any constant is actually a constant lambda expression with an null environment.